 Dairy Free Peppercorn Sauce

 You absolutely can!
-This dairy free peppercorn sauce reheats very well and can be made a day or two in advance and stored in an airtight container in the fridge.
-You may find that the sauce slightly separates when it is refrigerated but it will easily mix back together once it’s warmed.
-To reheat the sauce transfer it to a pan on medium heat until warmed through, or alternatively you can reheat it in the microwave.
+This dairy-free rich sauce reheats very well and can be made a day or two in advance and stored in an airtight container in the fridge.
+You may find that the sauce slightly separates when it is refrigerated, but it will easily mix back together to make a creamy sauce once it’s warmed.
+To reheat the sauce, transfer it to a pan on medium heat until warmed through, or alternatively, you can reheat it in the microwave.

+The leftover steak will last in the fridge for 3-4 days when stored properly in an air-tight container.
+Be sure to bring it to room temperature before storing it.
 Reheating steak can be a little tricky because you want to make sure it stays juicy and tender without overcooking it.
-I recommend storing the peppercorn sauce and any leftover steak separately.
-Here are a two methods you can use to reheat steak:
+I recommend storing the leftover peppercorn sauce and any leftover steak separately.

-1. In the oven: Preheat your oven to 250°F (120°C).
-Place the steak on a baking sheet and cover it with foil.
+1. In the oven: Preheat your oven to 250 degrees F. Place the steak on a baking sheet and cover it with foil.
 Heat the steak in the oven for about 10-15 minutes or until it reaches your desired temperature.

 2. In a skillet: Heat a skillet over medium-high heat.
-Add a small amount of oil or butter to the pan and place the steak in the skillet.
-Cook for 2-3 minutes on each side, or until it’s heated through.
+Add a small amount of oil or butter to the bottom of the pan and place the steak in the skillet.
+Cook for 2-3 minutes on each side or until it’s heated through.

 steak au poivre